HMS Belfast wins Gold - Graphis Poster Awards 2025

 I’ve worked with Rose Design over the years on some wonderful projects for some fascinating clients, and this was no exception.
 I’ve always had a fascination for all things military and naval and so this was a dream commission.

 After a couple of delays, due to weather and bizarrely another warship mooring alongside, the shoot day finally came.
-A 04:30 start, was followed by 10 hours on a small charter boat on the River Thames, patiently waiting for the right light and constantly manoeuvring to a point that gave us the precise distance and low angle from the ship.
+A 04:30 start, was followed by 10 hours on a small charter boat bobbing about on the River Thames, patiently waiting for the right light and constantly manoeuvring to a point that gave us the precise distance and low angle from the ship.

 HMS Belfast is a Town-class light cruiser and has a fascinating history.
 Built by the Harland and Wolff shipyard in Belfast, she was launched in 1938.
 She went on to serve for many years around the world.
 Decommissioned in 1963, she finally moored up on the River Thames near Tower Bridge and opened to the public in 1971.
 She became a branch of the IWM in 1978.